ur5us/insomnia.rest/content/blog/progress-report-3.md

 Much like usage, monthly recurring revenue (MRR) also seemed to be affected by the holiday season (although it's hard to tell with such small numbers).
-In December, **MRR increased by over 100%**, ending the month at $50 MRR.
+In December, **MRR increased by 67%**, ending the month at $45.78 MRR.
 The following chart shows MRR over the last five months.

 ![Insomnia Monthly Recurring Revenue December 2016](/images/blog/mrr-6.png)

-To put this into perspective, **$50 MRR is 1% of a moderate salary** in my city.
-The finish line is in sight, but still very far away.
+To put this into perspective, **$50 MRR is 1% of a moderate salary** where I live, meaning that success will require 100x growth.
+The finish line is in sight, but very far away.

 In order to reach the magic $5000/mo mark before my savings run dry, I will need to grow MRR by 50% per month for the next twelve months.
-This seems like an achievable goal and the launch of teams next month should help get there.
+This seems like a difficult goal but I hope the launch of teams in January will help get there.

 ## This Month's Wins and Losses

-This month, I wanted to force myself to think back on more specific things that happened, so this section is a new attempt at doing that.
+This month I wanted to force myself to think back on more specific things that happened, so this section is a new attempt at doing that.
 It's not very organized, but here's a list of noteworthy things that happened this month.